phil-holland/csgo-impact-rating/README.md

 ## How it Works

 Impact Rating uses a machine learning model trained on a large amount of historical data to **predict the probable winner** of a given CS:GO round, based on the current state of the round.
-A **player's Impact Rating** is then calculated as the amount by which their actions shift the likelihood of their team winning the round.
+A **player's Impact Rating** is then calculated as the amount by which their actions shift the predicted likelihood of their team winning the round.
 Therefore, **players are rewarded purely for making plays that improve their team's chance of winning the current round**.
 Conversely, negative Impact Rating is given when a player's actions reduce their team's chance of winning the round.

 ### Example